lukearcamo/SolarSystem/README.md

 * `ArrowRight` rolls the whip right
 * Hold `Space` to enable the drive

-# Calculation commands
+## HUD commands

-`distance <body> <body>`\
-Outputs the distance between two bodies.

-`escapeVelocity <body>`\
-Outputs the escape velocity from a body at the ship's current position.

-`hillSphere show/hide <body>`\
-Visualizes the hill sphere of a body.
+`hillSphere(bool, body)` -- Show/hide the hill sphere of a given body.

-`tilt <body>`\
+`orbit(bool, body)` -- Show/hide the orbit of a given body.

+`highlight(point)` -- Highlights the given point on the HUD.

+## Calculation commands

+`add(a, b)` -- Adds a and b, where a and/or b can be a scalar or vector.

+`vec3(x, y, z)` -- Constructs a new vector from three scalars.

+`distance(point1, point2)` -- Returns the Euclidean distance between two given 3D point vectors.

+`escapeVelocity(body, point=ship.position)` -- Returns the velocity required to escape a body's gravity at a given point.

-Outputs the axial tilt of a body.
+`tilt(body)` -- Returns the axial tilt, in degrees, of a given body.

-## Orbit Commands
-`grid show/hide`\
-Shows/hides the grid lines, showing the north/east/south/west directions on the ecliptic, as well as 1 AU spacings.

-`profile <ecliptic_longitude> <distance=20>`\
-Teleports the orbit camera onto the ecliptic plane, *ecliptic_longitude* degrees from the vernal equinox and *distance* AU away.
-Default distance is 20 AU.

-`focus ship/<body>`\
-Teleports the orbit camera above the object and looks at it.

-`orbit show/hide all/<body>`\
-Shows/hides the lines of the orbit ellipses.

-`time set now/j2000/<YYYY-MM-DDTHH:mm:ss.sssZ>`\
-Sets all bodies to their current positions, positions at epoch Jan 1, 2000 noon, or positions at an ISO 8601 date.

-`time add <n>y/d/h/m/s...`\
-Sets all bodies to their position after *n* years/days/hours/months/seconds, where n is a float.
-Can have multiple arguments, and in any order e.g. "2.4h 25d 6y".

-`time speed <n>`\
+## Simulation time commands

+`now()` -- Returns the current Unix date.

+`setTime(j2000)` -- Sets the simulation time to the epoch (Jan 1, 2000) and recalculates the position of the bodies.\
+`setTime(y, month, d, h, m, s)` -- Sets the simulation time and recalculates position of the bodies.

+`addTime(y, d, h, m, s)` -- Adds to the simulation time and recalculates the position of the bodies.

-Simulates the passage of time on the positions of all bodies, sped by a factor of *n*.
+`timeSpeed(n)` -- Simulates the passage of time on the positions of all bodies, sped by a factor of *n*.
 For example:
-* n = 1: real-time
+* n = 1: Real time
 * n = 60: 1s IRL = 1 min simulation
 * n = -2: Double-speed, in reverse
+* n = 0: Paused

+## Orbit view-specific commands

+`grid(bool)` -- Show/hide the polar grid in orbit view.

+`profile(angle, distance=20)` -- Teleport to the specified angle in degrees at a given distance in AU.
+Angle is relative to the vernal equinox, which is 0 degrees.

+`focus(point)` -- Centers the orbit camera on the given point, represented by a 3D vector.

+`controls ship/orbit`
+Switch between controlling the ship or seeing a solar system overview.

+`ecliptic(bool)` -- Show/hide the ecliptic plane.

-## Ship Commands
+## Ship view-specific commands

+These are more like unrealistic admin commands for now.

+`lookAt(point)` -- Makes the ship face a given point.
+TODO: make the ship turn gradually instead of instantly jumping.

+`teleport(x, y, z)` -- Teleports the ship to a given x, y, z coordinate.

+`setVelocity(x, y, z)` -- Sets the ship's x, y, and z velocity.

+`flip()` -- Faces the ship in the opposite direction.
+TODO: make the ship turn gradually instead of instantly jumping.

+## Advanced

+`positionLock` -- Set this variable to a moving point vector to bind the camera's position to it.

+`cameraLocal` -- Camera's local position relative to positionLock.

+`targetLock` -- Set this variable to a moving point vector to bind the camera's rotation to face it.